dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1661: Negotiate equitable benefit-sharing from resources used.
+### T1661: Fair mechanisms ensure local compensation for resource use.

 |Support|
 |---|